-Now just have to think about why that is the case, that this inequality has to be true.
+Now just have a think about why that is the case, that this inequality has to be true.
 Suppose I asked you to construct a triangle with sides of seven centimeters, four centimeters, and two centimeters.
 Now to construct means to do so accurately using mathematical equipment, such as a ruler and a pair of compasses.
 So what you would do if you were attempting to construct this triangle.
-Well I would start off by accurately drawing out the base side of seven centimeters.
-And then the way that you would draw accurately this side of four centimeters is you would get your pair of compasses, you would set it to four centimeters, you would place the point at one end of this seven centimeter line, and then you would draw an arc of all the points four centimeters away from that point there.
-In order to construct the two centimeter side, you’d do the same thing.
+Well, I would start off by accurately drawing out the base side of seven centimeters.
+And then the way that you would draw accurately this side of four centimeters is you would get your pair of compasses.
+You would set it to four centimeters.
+You would place the point at one end of this seven-centimeter line.
+And then you would draw an arc of all the points four centimeters away from that point there.
+In order to construct the two-centimeter side, you do the same thing.
 You’d set your pair of compasses to two centimeters, place the point at this end here, and then you draw an arc of all the points two centimeters away.

-Okay.
-A very similar question, is it possible to form a triangle with side lengths six meters, seven meters, and eighteen meters?
 So we know what we need to do from the previous one.
 We need to check whether these three triangle inequalities hold.
-But just by casting an eye over these three measurements, six meters, seven meters, and eighteen meters, I can see already that there’s one that’s not going to work.
-If I look at the sum of the six and the seven, so six plus seven is thirteen, and thirteen is not greater than eighteen.
-So the sum of this pair of sides does not exceed the length of the third side, which means that, for this question, no it isn’t possible to form such a triangle.
+But just by casting an eye over these three measurements, six meters, seven meters, and 18 meters, I can see already that there’s one that’s not going to work.
+If I look at the sum of the six and the seven, so six plus seven is 13.
+And thirteen is not greater than 18.
+So the sum of this pair of sides does not exceed the length of the third side, which means that, for this question, no, it isn’t possible to form such a triangle.

 Now an important point to note here, when the answer was yes, we had to check all three of the inequalities and make sure all three of them hold true.
 When the answer was no, it’s enough to demonstrate that just one pair of sides doesn’t satisfy this inequality.
 So as long as you can find one of them that doesn’t work, then it won’t be possible to form the triangle.
 You don’t actually need to check the other two.

-Now let’s right down our second inequality.
-And it’s going to be that if I take this third side 𝑥 and eight centimeters, that has to be bigger than five.
+Now, let’s write down our second inequality.
+And it’s gonna be that if I take the third side 𝑥, an eight centimeters, that has to be bigger than five.
 So this gives me the inequality 𝑥 plus eight must be greater than five.
 Now to solve this, I need to subtract eight from both sides.
 And this tells me that 𝑥 must be greater than negative three.
 Now that doesn’t really add any extra information because 𝑥 is representing a length.
 So by definition, it has to be a positive value, which means it must be greater than negative three.
 So we haven’t really gained anything by using that inequality there.

 The third inequality, I need to look at the five and the eight.
 And the sum of those must be greater than 𝑥.
 So I have five plus eight is greater than 𝑥.
-Simplifying that, it tells me that thirteen is greater than 𝑥.
-Or, if I just write that inequality the other way around, then I have that 𝑥 is less than thirteen.
+Simplifying that, it tells me that 13 is greater than 𝑥.
+Or if I just write that inequality the other way around, then I have that 𝑥 is less than 13.

-Okay.
-Finally, I need to put all of this information together.
+Okay, finally, I need to put all of this information together.
 So that middle inequality, remember, didn’t really tell me anything useful.
 But the other two do.
 They tell me, in one case, that 𝑥 is greater than three.
-And then the second lead, it tells me that 𝑥 is less than thirteen.
+And then that secondly, it tells me that 𝑥 is less than 13.
 So if I pull those two inequalities together, it gives me a double-sided inequality for 𝑥.
-So this tells me that 𝑥 is greater than three but less than thirteen.
-And so that is the range of possible values for this third side of the triangle.
+So this tells me that 𝑥 is greater than three but less than 13.
+And so, that is the range of possible values for this third side of the triangle.